inaturalist/iNaturalistAndroid/README.md

 1. Copy the `google-play-services.jar` file to your `INaturalistAndroid\libs` folder (from `/android-sdk/extras/google/google_play_services/libproject/google-play-services_lib/libs`)
 1. `Add JARs` -> Select the `INaturalistAndroid` project -> `libs` folder -> `google-play-services.jar`
 1. Open menu `File / Import...`
-1. Choose `General / Existing Projects into Workspace`
+1. Choose `General / Existing Existing Android Code into Workspace`
 1. `Select root directory` as `path/to/your/workspace/Android-PullToRefresh/library`
 1. Check the `library` project and click `Finish`
+1. Open menu `File / Import...`
-1. Choose `General / Existing Projects into Workspace`
+1. Choose `General / Existing Android Code into Workspace`
 1. `Select root directory` as `path/to/your/workspace/actionbarsherlock`
 1. Check the `actionbarsherlock` project and click `Finish`
+1. Open menu `File / Import...`
+1. Choose `General / Existing Android Code into Workspace`
+1. `Select root directory` as `path/to/your/workspace/android-switch-backport`
+1. Check the `android-switch-backport` project and click `Finish`
 1. Right-click the `iNaturalistAndroid` project and select `Properties`
 1. Go to `Android` tab
 1. Scroll down to the `Library` box and click `Add`
-1. Select the ``actionbarsherlock and `PullToRefresh-library` project and press OK
+1. Select the `actionbarsherlock` , `PullToRefresh-library` and `android-switch-backport` projects and press OK
 1. Press OK to close the dialog
 1. Clean and rebuild the entire workspace (all imported projects)